“Street Notes” aka SIDEWALK ROMANCE: WHEN STRANGERS LOSE THEIR SHIT is a project I never started consciously, but pursued continuously.

 (The fox is not hungry.)

-And I started to ask questions: What makes a person write a note about a fox that isn’t hungry?
+And I started to wonder: What makes a person write a note about a fox that isn’t hungry?
 What’s the context?
 Who’s that person?
-Where were they going with the bus?
-Did they notice that they, most likely accidentally, dropped that little piece of paper?
+Did they notice that they lost that important piece of information?
 Do they still think about it today?
 Would they recognize it if someone handed this to them today?
 And why isn’t the fox hungry?!?

 I kept this very first Street Note on my pinboard at my parents’ place for years, moved a couple times, but always successfully managed to take it to wherever I was supposed to be ending up.